 Dwight left this morning and will be gone for a week.
 He went to Atlanta to take care of our taxes and see his family.
 I can’t say I am happy that he left, but I am glad that I’ll be able to catch up with the 3-weeks of blogging that I missed while I was in Chicago.
-So bare yourselves, lot’s of new recipes coming to your way.
+So bare yourselves, lot’s of new recipes coming your way.

 One thing that was so surprising to see in the supermarkets of Chicago was how people became obsessed with granola in the last couple of years.
-Living on a small island away from the city life, I guess I missed that trend.
+Living on a small island away from city life, I guess I missed that trend.

 It was somewhat surprising to see how eating granola became a part of people’s daily breakfast routine.
 The options varied from packaged cereal versions in supermarkets to “homemade” versions in artisanal markets, or even in coffee shops, made me realize what a huge market share granola has gained since we moved to Virgin Gorda.

 Above all, what amazed me the most was the variety of options targeting all kinds of taste buds and diets.